dano-inc/react-query-helper/README.md

 ## Problems

-I've been using react-query for 2-3 years. in most situations, I used it to manage the remote server state. however, managing the query keys and having to match the type were tires for me. especially, when the type that I inferred manually is not matched with the actual type, it's really hard.
+I've been using react-query for 2-3 years.
+In most situations, I used it to manage the remote server state.
+However, Managing the query keys and Matching the query data type manually were tires for me.
+Sometimes, It makes me sad when the query data type that I inferred manually is not equal with the actual query data type.

 ## Features